Lapin0t/phd-manuscript/main/02_games.typ

 Notice that in the previous lemma, comparing with @lem-sbisim-props, we have left out the statement regarding sequential composition of relations.
-Indeed it is well-known that weak bisimulation up-to transitivity is not valid proof technique~#num-cite(<Damodulo>).
+Indeed it is well-known that weak bisimulation up-to transitivity is not a valid proof technique~#num-cite(<Damodulo>).
 However, we would still like to prove that weak bisimilarity is transitive!
+#tom[Une ref vers une preuve qu'on sait déjà que ça l'est?]

 #lemma[ Given $Sigma cl icont.t th I$ and $R^rel.r cl rel.irel th R th R$, if
-  $R^rel.r$ is transitive, then so is $itweq(R^rel.r)$. ] #proof[ Pose the following shorthands, respectively for "one step sychnronization then weak bisimilarity" and for one-step unfolding of weak bisimilarity.
+  $R^rel.r$ is transitive, then so is $itweq(R^rel.r)$. ]

+#proof[ Pose the following shorthands, respectively for "one step
+  sychnronization then weak bisimilarity" and for one-step unfolding of weak bisimilarity.

-  #tom[Environnement notation?]
+  #tom[Environnement notation ?]

   #peio[rework symbols]
   #let sync = de(crel(math.attach(sym.approx, tr: "s")))